20 recommendations on transport transition

 Recommendations for the Ministry of Education and local authorities

 The results of the citizens' assembly will be presented in a citizens' report.
-The report will be submitted to the Federal Ministry of Education and Research and discussed with representatives of local authorities.
-Handover is planned for May 2024.
+The report was submitted to the Federal Ministry of Education and Research and discussed with representatives of local authorities on 27 May 2024.

 The citizens' assembly wax organised by the nexus Institute as part of the accompanying research into sustainable mobility funded by the Federal Ministry of Education and Research.